beyarkay/masters-thesis/src/03_lit_review.md

 accelerometer readings to hand positions, but no further detail is provided.

 ![AcceleGlove, @hernandez-rebollarAcceleGloveWholehandInput2002](src/imgs/03_damasioAnimatingVirtualHumans2002.png){ width=50% }

-@kolschKeyboardsKeyboardsSurvey2002 is a survey of various alphanumeric input devices, with a focus on being able to touch-type with those devices.
-Many keyboard-like devices are briefly covered, with coverage of general-purpose gesture input devices was limited.

 @mehdiSignLanguageRecognition2002 used the 5DT DataGlove to classify 26 signs
 from the American Sign Language alphabet using a neural network.